Authored by the expert who managed and guided the team behind the Estonia Property Pack

 How much are property prices expected to increase in Estonia in 2026?

-As of early 2026, property prices in Estonia are expected to increase by approximately 4% to 7% over the course of the year, with stronger growth in Tallinn and Tartu and more modest gains in smaller towns.
+As of 2026, residential property prices in Estonia are expected to increase by about 4% to 6% during the year, with a central estimate close to 5% nominal growth.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Estonia.